-Hub City Press is a non-profit press in Spartanburg, S.C. that has published more than 50 books by regional authors, won four national IPPY awards from Independent Publisher magazine, is a recipient of the Elizabeth O'Neill Verner Governor’s Award for the Arts, and has partnered with the S.C.
-Arts Commission on three previous book projects.
-For more information, visit www.hubcity.org or call 864-577-9349.
+Hub City Press, founded in 1995, is an award-winning nonprofit press that has published more than 70 books by Southern authors and has won 11 national Independent Publisher Awards.
+Hub City Press has been funded by the National Endowment for the Arts, is a recipient of the Elizabeth O'Neill Verner Governor’s Award for the Arts and has partnered with the S.C.
+Arts Commission on six previous book projects.
+For more information, visit www.hubcity.org or call (864) 577-9349.

 The Humanities CouncilSC

-The Humanities CouncilSC is the state program of the National Endowment for the Humanities.
+The Humanities CouncilSC is in its 40th year as the state program of the National Endowment for the Humanities.
 The mission of The Humanities CouncilSC is to enrich the cultural and intellectual lives of all South Carolinians.
 The Humanities CouncilSC programs and initiatives are balanced, reflect sensitivity to a diversity of ideas, encourage open dialogue, demonstrate integrity, and are ethical in operations.
-For more information, visit www.schumanities.org or call 803-771-2477.
+For more information, visit www.schumanities.org or call (803) 771-2477.

 - SC Fiction Project

 - Open Door Critique Program